 You will be required to submit three full essays.
 There will be several steps to complete for each essay.
 The first step is the completion of an essay exam.
 The second is participation in a small group workshop.
-The third is the submission of a revised draft.
-If you do not complete the essay exam, you won't be able to participate in the small group workshop, lowering your grade further.
+The third is the submission of a revised draft of your essay exam.
+If you do not take the essay exam, you won't be able to participate in small group workshops, lowering your grade further.
 Due dates and specific assignment details can be found in the module folders in Blackboard.
 Late work will not be accepted for any reason.